 Energy density and the food pyramid

-Changing lifestyle habits is never easy, and creating an eating plan using the energy-density concept is no exception.
+Changing lifestyle habits is never easy.
+And creating an eating plan using the energy-density concept is no exception.
 The first step is knowing which foods are better options when it comes to energy density.

 To add more vegetables to your diet, top your pasta with sauteed vegetables instead of meat or cheese sauce.
 Decrease the meat portion on your plate and increase the serving of vegetables.
 Add vegetables to your sandwiches.
 Snack on raw vegetables.

-Practically all types of fruit fit into a healthy diet.
+Nearly all types of fruit fit into a healthy diet.
 But some fruits are lower calorie choices than others are.
 Whole fresh, frozen and canned fruits without syrup are good options.
 In contrast, fruit juices and dried fruits are concentrated sources of natural sugar and therefore have a high energy density — more calories — and they don't fill you up as much.

 Many carbohydrates are either grains or made from grains, such as cereal, rice, bread and pasta.
 Whole grains are the best option because they're higher in fiber and other important nutrients.

 Protein and dairy

 These include food from both plant and animal sources.
 The healthiest lower energy-dense choices are foods that are high in protein but low in fat and calories, such as:

 Like fats, sweets are typically high in energy density.
 Good options for sweets include those that are low in added fat and contain healthy ingredients, such as fruits, whole grains and low-fat dairy.
-Examples include fresh fruit topped with low-fat yogurt, a cookie made with whole-wheat flour or a small amount of dark chocolate can fit into a weight-loss plan.
+Examples include fresh fruit topped with low-fat yogurt, a cookie made with whole-wheat flour or a small amount of dark chocolate.

 Making energy density work for you